 - Additionally, Mike gets two songs to himself, one Political Rap song that sounds like it would belong to Fort Minor and another song that has him singing solo for the first time.
 The iTunes version adds another track that just featured Mike Shinoda singing

-- Surprisingly Gentle Song: "In Between" was the softest song the band had released up to that point (unless you want to count "My December" from the Hybrid Theory sessions).
+- Surprisingly Gentle Song: "In Between" was the softest song the band had released up to that point (other than the Hybrid Theory B-side track "My December", as well as the then-unreleased "She Couldn't", also from the Hybrid Theory sessions).
+That being said, "Leave Out All the Rest" and "Valentine's Day" are also this.

 - Switching P.O.V.: "Hands Held High" switches from the perspective of the average American in the first verse, to the perspective of an average Iraqi in the second verse.
 It shows how the war in Iraq destroys the life of both the American kids who fight, and the innocent Middle Eastern people who face the threat of bombings every day.